 I often freeze small containers of yogurt to take on trips – by the time I’m ready to eat one a few hours later, it is defrosted but still cool.
 A box or small bag of Mary’s Gone Crackers is also useful if you can find room in your bag!

-Finally, including a few packets of protein shakes like Sustain or Recharge in your luggage is a foolproof way to ensure that you get a nutritious breakfast even if your hotel offers only pastries and cereals.
+Finally, including a few packets of protein shakes like Plant Protein + Multi or Protein On-The-Go in your luggage is a foolproof way to ensure that you get a nutritious breakfast even if your hotel offers only pastries and cereals.

 2. Do Your Research